 A PhD represents a significant investment in time and other resources from both student and supervisors.
 While the production of a good quality thesis and subsequent degree is the prime focus for the student, the publication of research papers is also expected.
 There is also an ethical imperative to make the findings of publicly funded research available.
 The need to plan for publication should be discussed early in the supervisory arrangements.

 The Department expects a memorandum of understanding (MOU) for supervision to be completed between each new research student and their supervisor(s).

 The template includes information about the expectations that the Department has of students and supervisors, and should be used in preference to the University MOU.

 Students and supervisors should look at the MOU independently before coming together to complete the MOU at a meeting.

-PhD self-review guidelines (Word)
+PhD self-review guidelines (DOCX)

-Research Student Convener/Research Advisory Committee Chair
+Research Student Convener / Research Advisory Committee Chair